dedvg/BibleApp/DESIGN.md

 * Back
 will send the user back to the subjects or to the UserActivity
 ### Database Structure
-The user will have a list of SubjectClasses
+The user will have a list of SubjectClasses in FireBase (and local).
+To add another subject wifi is needed.

 SubjectClass|